jedi-academy/learn-4711/data/labs/lab01.md

 Your lab will be completed in a github repository.

 Provide a link to your github repository as part of your dropbox submission.

+Your dropbox submission should contain two files in addition to the above-mentioned link:

-Include screenshot(s) sufficient to convince me that you have your environment setup ... your browser window accessing your student list, for instance.
+- a screenshot of your browser window accessing your webapp (showing the student list)
+- a copy of your virtual host configuration file

-Due: Sunday, Jan 15, 17:30 PST
+Due: Sunday, Sep 10, 17:30 PST

 ##Lab Marking Guideline

 The lab dropbox has a D2L rubric attached to it, which provides a raw score out of 15.
 That will be scaled so that the lab is out of 10 in the gradebook.

-I will be making sure that you have a project, with the proper webapp structure.
+We will be making sure that you have a project, with the proper webapp structure.
 It can be a NetBeans project, but doesn't have to be ... in fact, the IDE you use should not be apparent ;p

-I will check your github commit history, to see if you appear to using the process properly.
+We will check your github commit history, to see if you appear to using the process properly.

-I will be making sure that it runs properly when I deploy the project into my "comp4711" virtual host folder.
+We will be making sure that it runs properly when we deploy the project into our "comp4711" virtual host folder.

 ##Disclaimer